Let us help you today!

 Woodrow was appointed as a Special Assistant Attorney General (SAAG) for the Division of Child Support Services (DCSS) on January 31, 2013.
 Woodrow assists DCSS in establishing, modifying, and enforcing child support orders in Walton, Butts, Lamar, and Monroe Counties.

 Woodrow was appointed as the Special Children in Need of Services (CHINS) Prosecutor for Walton County in March of 2014.
 He served in that capacity until the General Assembly passed legislation to return the duties of Special CHINS Prosecutors back to the respective district attorney offices statewide in June of 2015.
 As Special CHINS Prosecutor, Woodrow prosecuted truancy, runaway, and ungovernable cases with the aim of providing counseling and other services to children and families in need.

-Woodrow was appointed as an Assistant Solicitor for the Walton County Probate Court in March of 2015.
-Woodrow prosecutes traffic offenses and other misdemeanor offenses under the jurisdiction of the probate court.
+Woodrow was appointed as an Assistant Solicitor for the Walton County Probate Court in March of 2015 and for the City of Monroe Municipal Court in March of 2018.
+Woodrow prosecutes traffic offenses and other misdemeanor offenses under the jurisdiction of the probate and city courts.

 This website is for informational purposes only.
 Using this site or communicating with The Law Offices of Woodrow Wilson Ware, LLC through this site does not form an attorney/client relationship.
 This site is legal advertising.